Figma, Figjam, Google sheets, Google Forms, Miro, Adobe Illustrator

 Deeper needs uncovered

 As we were researching, we came across the Maslow’s Hierarchy of needs where the need for love and belonging were a key component and the link between physiological needs and self actualization.
+This was in line with our hypothesis that sense of belonging is a key component for a successful move.

 Belonging Index